Goods and Services

 Trade marks are registered for certain goods and services.
 This determines the scope of protection of the trade mark.
 What is known as "list of goods and services" is an essential component of the trade mark application.

 First-time users will receive detailed information about “goods and services” on this page.
-Experts will get a fast overview of the individual classes and options of the harmonised classification database (eKDB database) in the box “Downloads for experts”.
+In the box "Important links", experts will get a fast overview of the scope of the individual classes and of how to use the harmonised classification database (eKDB database) as well as direct access to online filing without signature in DPMAdirektWeb.

 Nice Classification - basis for classification

 All goods and services are classified in the 45 classes (34 classes of goods, 11 classes of services) in total of the "Nice Classification" (NCL).
 The Nice Classification comprises internationally agreed lists of certain goods and services, comprising about 10,000 terms in total.
 To provide an overview of the contents of all classes, the German Patent and Trade Mark Office (DPMA) issues a recommended list (in German) for the classification of goods and services.
 The alphabetical lists of the Nice Classification are not meant to be exhaustive but rather indicate to users into which class to group particular goods and services, however, they are often not sufficient in practice, since they do not list all existing goods and services which users might wish to have included in a specific class.

 International harmonised classification of goods and services

 The German-language harmonised classification database

 The trade mark offices of the EU and the EUIPO manage and update the terms of the database and develop it further continuously.
 New terms are submitted to the participating countries for vote.
 The majority vote will decide what terms will be incorporated in the database.

 The structure of the eKDB database is based on English-language concepts.
 For the update and extension of the database, the English terms are being discussed and submitted for vote.
 The German translation of the concepts is done by the DPMA – after consulting with the other participating German-language trade mark offices in the EU, if necessary.